 No matter what stage a student comes to us at, whether it’s just an idea in their head or something they’ve already piloted, our staff are trained in coaching skills to enable the student to identify where they want to get to and what help they will need along the way.

 If you’re a student with an idea to create positive social change, get in touch with your local Hub.

 If you’re a university staff member interested in our programme, find out more about partnering with us.

 “Starting a project with the Hub was probably one of the best decisions I’ve made at university.
 As a first year at the time, I was able to develop a huge range of practical skills by leading a team and starting a new initiative from scratch.
 It taught me to not be afraid to try new things and see what works.
-It also allowed me to network with University departments and external organisations, kickstarting my interest in science communication, which has since defined my career ambitions.” – Cyin, The Hub
+It also allowed me to network with University departments and external organisations, kickstarting my interest in science communication, which has since defined my career ambitions.” – Cyin, Imperial College student

 Awards and associated support

 An important strand of our incubation work is our Awards Scheme, run in conjunction with our partner universities.
 We connect students to crucial start-up funds which enable them to put their projects in motion, and offer ongoing support to ensure that their social enterprise has staying power.

 Our local and national events also support students to develop key skills and provide opportunities to learn from sector leaders.

 “With the support of Oxford Hub, an impossible idea to launch a student-led social enterprise on Hogacre Common suddenly seemed possible.
 With their help I applied for grant funding, and won a grant of £5000 from the UnLtd HEFCE programme to get my idea off the ground.